 Today is a great reminder to employers that they can leverage the steady and capable talent of transitioning service members and deliver on their business goals and help meet their missions for an inclusive workforce.
 Military personnel are often cross-trained in multiple disciplines and have a wide variety of skills and experiences that can make them great employees.
 From leadership and communications skills to a strong work ethic fostered through their service, veterans are an asset to the civilian workforce.
-As of June 2021, the veteran unemployment rate was 3.9% – which is good news as it is decreasing.
+As of September 2021, the veteran unemployment rate was 3.9% – which is good news as it is decreasing.
 TeamStage notes, even though the unemployment rate spiked during the pandemic, as was the case all over the globe, the unemployment rate of veterans is slowly nearing its pre-pandemic rate.

 Please join Lloyd in our mission to help our clients become veteran-ready employers.
-Today, we are sharing some of the things Lloyd is doing to support our veterans and we area also providing resources for both hiring organizations and for veterans currently in the job market.
+Today, we are sharing some of the things Lloyd is doing and has done to support our veterans and we are also providing resources for both hiring organizations and for veterans currently in the job market.